CodeMaverickVikash/electron-cross-desktop-app-development/README.md

 # Cross platform desktop app development (CPD)

-This project gonna to explain about how we can develop the CPD.
+This project gonna to explain about how we can develop the CPD app.:
-We have serveral ways to develop a CPD app:

 ## Electronjs